mkoohafkan/mkoohafkan.github.io/_posts/2020-12-17-a-dissertation-completed.md

 (basically, anything having to do with tracking the evolution of spatial features over time).
+I am a little proud that my research really was a unique contribution of my own making, rather than an incremental extension of someone else's research.
+But it
-I am a little proud that my research really was a unique contribution of my own making, rather than an incremental extension of my advisor's research or an effort to solve a problem that someone else came up with.
-But it was also a difficult, circuitous, and often lonely road, and I came close to quitting a few times (but that, at least, is a common sentiment among graduate students).
+was also a difficult, circuitous, and often lonely road, and I came close to quitting a few times (but that, at least, is a common sentiment among graduate students).
 I learned a lot and I don't regret